androidessence/androidessence.com/_posts/2021-09-10-essential-dev-experience-concepts-android.md

 GitHub Actions is a way to [automate workflows](https://github.com/features/actions) for your GitHub projects.
 The possibilities are endless - verifying unit tests pass, running lint checks, publishing to the play store, sharing internal builds, generating documentation - any process that you want to automate can be done via GitHub Actions.

-You don't need to use Actions - there are many other CI tools out there such as Bitrise, Circle CI, Jenkins, and many more.
+You don't need to use Actions - there are many CI tools out there such as Bitrise, Circle CI, Jenkins, and others.
 We've opted to use GitHub Actions for this project because it is quick and easy to implement straight from GitHub, where this project is hosted anyways.

 ### Setup